gmukku/AI_Ops_Project/README.md

 VIDEO LINK: https://www.youtube.com/watch?v=PvnBg5ekQMI&feature=youtu.be

+** Please ignore the R2 scores of LSTM and GRU, since we've done a minor mistake of subtracting by -1, which is not necessary.
 ** some data files were too large to upload to Github, if they are needed for grading reasons please reach out and we can email them